Skip to contents

 if (FALSE) {

-# If you need to overwrite an existing key:
+# Overwrite an existing key:

 aemet_api_key("222222abc", overwrite = TRUE, install = TRUE)

-# You can check it with:
+# Check it with:

 Sys.getenv("AEMET_API_KEY")